IRB Training & Certification

 Q: How long is my training certificate good for?

 A: An IRB Training Certificate is good for three years.
-This certificate is included when submitting a proposal to the IRB.
-The Principal Investigator should include training certificates for all others involved with implementing the actual research when submitting a proposal for review.
+You must include this certificate when submitting a proposal to the IRB.
+The Principal Investigator must also include training certificates for all others involved with implementing the research when submitting a proposal for review.

 Q: What happens when my online training expires after three years?

 A: Once your CITI training course in human subjects research has expired, you will be able to complete a refresher course using the original login and password.
-To access your original login information, click the "Forgot login information" link on the front page.
+If you are unable to login, you can access your original login information by clicking the "Forgot login information" link on the front page.

 Q: How do I save a PDF copy of my certificate to my computer?

 A: Yes.
-If the training certificate is within the three year period, the UAA IRB will accept the certificate.
+If the training certificate is within the three year period and addresses the same or similar training topics, the UAA IRB will accept the certificate.
 However, all UAA faculty, staff, students, and employees who conduct human subjects research should complete the UAA IRB training.